Strategy Guide

 For traders running multiple positions across several stocks, this matters.
 If you have five wheel positions all at 0.30 delta, a market pullback could assign you on 2-3 of them simultaneously, leaving most of your portfolio in shares during a downturn.
 At 0.20 delta, you might only get assigned on 1-2 positions, keeping more dry powder available.

 Neither delta is universally better.
-The optimal choice shifts with market regime.
+It shifts with the market.

 When 0.30 Delta Shines